- Chapter 1 – First Three Days

 That being said, you should put your rupees in the bank and play the Song of Time.
 Get the items listed above and enter on the First Day.
 Play the Inverted Song of Time to slow down time so that you have more than enough to complete it.

 Oceanside Spider House (Great Bay Skulltula House)

 As you enter, use a Bomb or the Blast Mask on the cracked wall to continue.
 Kill the Skulltulas and slide down the ramp.

 #1-2 On the wall on the ramp.

 As you enter, you’ll probably immediately notice the cobwebs covering the nearby door.
-We’ll get to that in a moment.
+You will need to go there later, but first:

-#5 Roll into the last large jar/barrel (burn the spider webs first).
+#5 Roll into the last large jar (burn the spider webs first).